isaibrahim1/Portfolio/README.md

 - To showcase a selection of my past projects, including descriptions, images, and links to live demos or source code.
 - To highlight my technical skills in HTML, CSS, and responsive web design principles.
 - To practice and demonstrate design principles such as color theory, typography, layout structure, and user experience (UX) optimization.
-- To create a centralized contact point where visitors can reach out to me through a form or via linked social media profiles..
+- To create a centralized contact point where visitors can reach out to me through a form or via linked social media profiles.
 [My Portfolio](https://isaibrahim1.github.io/Portfolio/).

 ## Features